Retrieval-augmented code completion for local projects using large language models: Results

-\paragraph{Copying} In Section~\ref{sec:singletoken-projects}, we estimate the upper bound of single-token metrics for RETRO by not removing chunks retrieved from the same file as the input context.
+In Section~\ref{sec:singletoken-projects}, we estimate the upper bound of single-token metrics for RETRO by not removing chunks retrieved from the same file as the input context.
 Similarly, we want to determine the upper bound of model performance when using In-context RAG if the retrieved snippets can contain the continuation of the current file we are completing.
 This means that the context includes the line we want to complete, allowing the model to simply copy it from the context.
 In Figure~\ref{fig:copying}, we see that copying from retrieved snippets is very effective, while copying with RETRO without In-context RAG performs similarly to using RETRO with In-context RAG without copying.

 In addition to the explanations in Section~\ref{sec:singletoken-projects}, we also note that because the first \retrolayer\ layer is the sixth layer (which is also the last and only \retrolayer\ layer for \retroSsc), certain information from the input tokens may get diluted, preventing direct copying of tokens from the encoded chunks with chunked cross-attention.
 We hypothesize that adding copying examples to the training would improve the model's ability to copy, and \retrolayer\ layers could be included closer to the beginning of processing instead of only in the sixth layer.
 Accurate copying is important because when completing code, we want to extract not only the semantic meaning from the found snippets but also exact facts (e.g., the exact name of an existing function and not a hallucinated but semantically similar name).